-The Foxbat spy plane could detect parked aircraft, trains, ships and visualise the condition of bridges and similar structures.
-The IAF often flew special missions for the Indian Army when it sought intelligence on Pakistani armoured assets.
+The Foxbat spy plane could detect parked aircraft, trains, ships and visualize the condition of bridges and similar structures.
+The IAF often flew special missions for the Indian Army when it sought intelligence on Pakistani armored assets.
 The picture generated by the radar was developed on the ground in a specially equipped van.
 According to former IAF Wing Commander Alok Chauhan, “These aircraft can map a country the size of Pakistan in a single-digit number of missions….”

 The aircraft could stand out in all kinds of weather and never needed cosseting in an air-conditioned hangar.
-The MiG-25 was extremely easy to maintain and service, demanding less specialised equipment and manpower than similar western aircraft.
+The MiG-25 was extremely easy to maintain and service, demanding less specialized equipment and manpower than similar western aircraft.

 Gordon adds: “Arguably the most impressive thing about the MiG-25 was that its extraordinary performance was obtained in a relatively conventional aircraft, one which was simple and cheap enough to be produced in very large numbers and to be exported.
 Interestingly, the only confirmed Iraqi air-to-air kill of the 1991 Gulf War was scored by a MiG-25, which downed a U.S. Navy F/A-18 Hornet, and MiG-25 reconnaissance aircraft can still operate with impunity over many parts of the world.”

 The MiG-25 holds 29 world records, among including the altitude record in an aircraft using jet engines.
 On August 21, 1977, Russian test pilot Alexander Fedotov climbed to an altitude of 123,523 ft above the Earth.